-We offer a wide range of output options for your editing needs.
-For the log scans you can choose the original uncompressed AVI/TIFF files that come straight out of the scanner natively or you can go with a compressed option like ProRes.
+We offer a wide range of log output options for your editing needs.
+You can choose the original uncompressed AVI files that come straight out of the scanner or you can go with a compressed option like ProRes.
 We can supply any format you require.
-In our experience the AVI and TIFF files are a little bit bulky for most computer systems to handle.
-We'd recommend selecting either DNxHR or ProRes if you haven't got a purpose built editing system or if drive space is an issue.
-In our tests the DNxHR came out as the better codec for film.
-It handles film grain better overall and seems to retain details in the shadows more successfully than ProRes.
+In our experience the AVI files are a little bulky for most computer systems so we'd recommend selecting a compressed format if you haven't got a purpose built editing system.

-We do the heavy lifting with the edited scans so this allows you to go home with a more manageable file.
+We do the heavy lifting with the corrected scans so this allows you to go home with a manageable file.
 The most popular format for finishing is by far the H.264 codec.
 It's very versatile and can easily be viewed on both PC and Mac.
 It can also be directly uploaded to platforms like Facebook, YouTube and Vimeo without additional work.
 If you want to finesse your film further with some simple cuts you can also bring the H.264 files into your editor of choice.
-If you're inclined to experiment with colour after our edit then we'd recommend going with DNxHD or ProRes as they retain more information.
-In or tests DNxHD handles film better than the ProRes codec.
+If you're inclined to experiment with colour after our edit then we'd recommend going with ProRes as they retain more information and will let you manipulate the RGB channels further.

-When you send us your films we kindly ask you to send us a a blank USB/ SD/ hard drive formatted to exFAT.
+When you send us your films we kindly ask you to send us a blank hard drive formatted to exFAT.
 This can be a USB stick, an SD card or a larger SSD or HDD.
 Just make sure the drive is large enough to support the files you require.
 Sometimes it is necessary to format drives so please make sure no important information is on your drive before sending.
 Please attach the drive to your note or order confirmation sent with the film.
 Do not put it on or inside film boxes or hide it inside wrapping as it increases the likelihood of it being discarded upon arrival.
 By supplying us with an appropriate drive you make our workflow faster and we can get films back to you quickly.
 We can also do transfers via Google Drive but please note that there is a 5GB cap per file and upload speeds can be slow because we have hundreds of files syncing to the cloud each week.
 Due to high volume these files can only be stored on the cloud for three weeks.